“Oh darling! You can’t fix yourself by breaking someone else!”

 - that the alleged perpetrator ( bully) knows or ought to know

-This means if someone is causing harm in the ways mentioned above, you can get a protection order against that person, and it goes for online bullying or bullying in real life.
+This means that if someone is causing harm in the ways mentioned above, you can get a protection order against that person, and this applies to online bullying as well as bullying in real life.

 Self-help